Jennifer Lopez Flirts With Usher On Her Knees In Cut-Out Dress In Backstage ‘Hustlers’ Photos

-Jennifer Lopez appears to have made some interesting headlines.
-The “Dinero” singer is definitely proving a talking point on account of her new Hustlers movie – it seems to be all her fans can talk about.
+Jennifer Lopez appears to have made some interesting headlines yet again.
+The “Dinero” singer is definitely proving to be a talking point on account of her new Hustlers movie – it seems to be all her fans can talk about.
 The 50-year-old will be playing a stripper alongside fellow artist Cardi B, although rapper Usher does also feature in the movie.

 As to JLo’s look, it was definitely a sexy one.
-The star appeared in a slinky and cut-out white dress with a one-shouldered and strapped upper, with an ab and leg-flashing finish reminding fans that this superstar comes with one of the best bodies in the business.
-As to the images of JLo with Usher, they weren’t plentiful, but they did show Jennifer making her way towards the rapper, with the kneeled status also reported by the newspaper.
+The star appeared in a slinky and cut-out white dress with a one-shouldered and strapped upper.
+With her abs and legs on display, her ensemble is sure to remind fans that this superstar has one of the best bodies in the business.
+As to the images of JLo with Usher, they weren’t plentiful, but they did show Jennifer making her way towards the rapper while on her hands and knees.

 Lopez has made major headlines this year – precisely for her relationship with Rodriguez.
 This summer saw the star announce her engagement to the former baseball player, with a romantic and beach-set proposal shared to social media.